Inequity aversion in animals: Subjects

 Researchers have selected various species as subjects of their inequity aversion experiments.
 Within the group of species closely related to humans, researchers have chosen both social primates (chimpanzees, bonobos, owl monkeys, marmosets, baboons, gorillas, and tamarins), and ones living solitary or just with their offspring (orangutans, gibbons, and squirrel monkeys).
-Researchers have also tested non-primates that display any capability of cooperation: birds (crows, ravens, kea), canines (dogs, wolves), cleaner fish and rats.
+Researchers have also tested non-primates that display any capability of cooperation: birds (crows, ravens, kea), canines (dogs, wolves), rodents (mice and rats), and cleaner fish.
 Brosnan and de Waal have called for experiments with elephants, dolphins, and domestic cats to further the understanding of the evolution of fairness.

 Within their experiments researchers have controlled for various characteristics of subjects, just like Brosnan and de Waal did by using only female capuchins.
 A common factor is relationship: whether or not the two animals in the experiment have a genetic relationship or not.
 Dominance rank in social animals has also been known to play a role in cooperation experiments and is thus often controlled for.
 The number of subjects frequently is limited, making robust statistical conclusions challenging.